-In June 2013, floods in Kedernath claimed more then 5,000 lives and stranded thousands more survivors, many of which were spiritual pilgrims to temples in the area. https://en.wikipedia.org/wiki/2013_North_India_floods.
+In June 2013, floods in Kedernath claimed more then 5,000 lives and stranded thousands of survivors, many of whom were spiritual pilgrims to temples in the area.
 Ramana’s assisted by rafting in crucial supplies to villages trapped by the flood waters.

 Also in April 2015, a moderate earthquake struck Chamoli, and Ramana’s again raised funds for food, blankets, lanterns, plastic tarpaulins, and went in with an ambulance and team of doctors to assist those affected by the tragedy.

 Later in 2015, Prabhavati, who founded Ramana’s Garden and serves as its director, was fundraising in Turkey and encountered the plight of the Syrian refugees suffering as a result of the ongoing civil war in that country.
 Prabahavati raised more then $60,000 USD to set up an emergency relief camp in Tilos, Greece for more than 3,000 women and children.